 And finally, to assess the application of writing skills taught during the year, I like to give my students a writing prompt to write on via a flipbook.

-This is work in progress and students love seeing how the parts of a flipbook get completed – besides it makes a very eye-catching bulletin board display too.
+This is a work in progress and students love seeing how the parts of a flipbook get completed – besides it makes a very eye-catching bulletin board display too.

 Students know better than to submit their finished pieces to me as is – they self-edit and peer-edit to see where they can improve using the checklists depending upon the genre under study.